 - In fact, kelp meal naturally provides the perfect concentrations and bioavailable forms for your plants.
 Indeed plants and trees need many nutrients to grow vigorously, control plant pests and diseases.

 Definitely, choosing one soil amendment to help fertilize my landscape, garden, trees and shrubs, would be kelp.

-Quick note about liquid fertilizers.
 Many fertilizers contain bat guano solutions for boosting nitrogen.
 Others bird guano and fish fertilizer solutions for phosphorus.
 Many folks find them pungent and putrid.
-I feel like I have to take off all clothes and shower and stay indoors after spraying.
-Also, the health hazard to the workers who enter bat caves can pose an ethical issue to using bat guano.
+You may want to strip your clothes, shower and stay indoors after spraying.
+Also, the health hazard to the workers who enter bat caves to collect it can pose an ethical issue.

 Kelp and the following amendments can replace smelly liquid fertilizers.
 Sticking to granules, cakes, or flakes mixed into the soil reduces need for spraying.
 Just sprinkle on the soil, or soak to extract into a liquid fertilizer tea.

 My close second recommendation for best soil amendment is biochar.
 I’ve had some incredible success experimenting with biochar!
 It’s basically charcoal in that it is organic wood, leaves or other material.
 Pyrolysis is the process of thermal decomposition at a relatively low heat in an absence of oxygen.
 Manufacturers of charcoal make large chunks for fuel or art drawing.
 Biochar makers produce coarse flakes meant for application in organic agriculture.

 - In fact, Japanese, Brazilian and other farmers have used biochar for a long time.